marcelarie/zettelin/README.md

 # Zettelin

-Zettelin is a simple web application that renders all the Markdown files in a specified directory.
+Zettelin is an excuse to learn [Fresh](https://github.com/denoland/fresh) and [Deno](https://github.com/denoland/deno/). \

-It provides an easy way to view and manage your notes directly from the web browser.
+It renders all the Markdown files in a specified directory, providing an easy way to view and manage your notes directly from the web browser.

-I point it to my notes directory with a symlink.
+I point it to my notes directory with a symlink:

 ```bash
 git clone https://github.com/marcelarie/zettelin